cunzhe7/smalllicheng.github.io/_posts/2020-03-04-my-first-post.markdown

 layout: post
 title: Welcome!
 # tags: ['']
-image: './images/posts/1.jpg'
+image: '/images/posts/1.jpg'
 ---

-I'm building my personal website!
+Welcome to my personal website, it's still under building!

-All kinds of advices are WELCOMED!
+All kinds of advices are welcomed!

 Whether it's about writing, playing, developing, composing, or even about grammar!